 The Bund's green twins: Green Federal securities

-In the second half of 2020, the German Federal Government will launch green Federal securities for the first time.
-An amount between € 8 and 12 bn is expected to be issued through these instruments this year.
+On 2 September 2020, the German Federal Government has launched a green Federal security for the first time.
+The second issuance was conducted on 4 November.
+A total amount of € 11.5 bn is issued through green instruments this year.

 What makes them so special?
 The German Federal Government's new, green securities will always be issued with the same characteristics as an existing, conventional Federal security – creating twin bonds, identical in maturity and coupon.
 Their issuance volume, however, will be different, with conventional issues being placed at significantly larger volumes than its green twin.
 They will also differ in their ISIN code.
 Germany plans to offer twin bonds at two-, five-, ten- and thirty-year maturities, building a green yield curve in the medium term.